LennartFr/Blockchain-at-Galvanize/README.md

     Creating orderer.example.com

     Creating couchdb ... done
-       Transactions are collected into blocks/batches on the Ordering Service.
+       Comment: Transactions are collected into blocks/batches on the Ordering Service.
        The  blocks are stored locally to disk on every Ordering Service node along with a LevelDB or CouchDB index to these blocks by number.
        The blocks are delivered via RPC to committing peers.